Turkish prosecutor asks to move Khashoggi murder trial to Saudi Arabia

 In court Thursday, prosecutors noted the missing defendants and said attempts to pursue them through Interpol had been fruitless, Onderoglu said.
 Turkish officials have repeatedly denied that the judiciary is susceptible to government pressure.
 The next hearing is scheduled for April 7.

-Saudi Arabia said in September 2020 that it had convicted eight people for the killing, but did not name them.
+Saudi Arabia said in September 2020 that it had convicted eight people for the killing but did not name them.
 Saudi officials have denied that the crown prince ordered Khashoggi’s murder.

 Hatice Cengiz, Khashoggi’s fiancee, also attended the hearing Thursday.
 In a message posted on Twitter afterward, she wrote about the decision facing Turkey’s Justice Ministry “showing the dilemma facing humanity in the modern era.”